networkoptix/nx_open/readme.md

 released Server for a while, but at some point may lose the compatibility because of some changes introduced synchronously into the Client and the Server parts of the source code.
-Thus, it is recommended to base the Client modification branches from tagged commits corresponding to the public releases, including MetaVMS releases, and rebase them as soon as next public release from this branch is available.
+Thus, it is recommended to base the Client modification branches from tagged commits corresponding to the public releases, including Nx Meta VMS releases, and rebase them as soon as next public release from this branch is available.

 Besides having the compatible code, to be able to work together, the Client and Server have to use the same customization package.
 If, however, for experimental purposes (not for the production use)